-(3) Where the intended reduction of workforce or closure is the subject of negotiation under subsection (1), the recognised trade union, the trade union having representational status or the workers' representatives may agree with the employer on any of the possibilities specified in subsection (1) or on any alternative solution or on the payment of a compensation by way of a settlement.

-(4) The supervising officer may, at the request of any of the parties specified in subsection (1), provide a conciliation service to assist parties in the negotiation in view of an agreement.

-(5) Where no agreement is reached under subsection (3) or (4), or where there has been no negotiation, an employer who takes a course of action as specified in subsection (1), shall give written notice to the Redundancy Board set up under section 68, together with a statement showing cause for the reduction or closure at least 30 days before the intended reduction or closing down, as the case may be.

-(6) An employer shall not reduce the number of workers in his employment either temporarily or permanently before the time specified in section 70(8) and (9).

-(7) Subject to subsection (8), a reduction of workforce or a closing down of an enterprise shall be deemed to be unjustified where the employer acts in breach of subsection (1), (5) or (6).
+- (3) Where the intended reduction of workforce or closure is the subject of negotiation under subsection (1), the recognised trade union, the trade union having representational status or the workers' representatives may agree with the employer on any of the possibilities specified in subsection (1) or on any alternative solution or on the payment of a compensation by way of a settlement. - (4) The supervising officer may, at the request of any of the parties specified in subsection (1), provide a conciliation service to assist parties in the negotiation in view of an agreement. - (5) Where no agreement is reached under subsection (3) or (4), or where there has been no negotiation, an employer who takes a course of action as specified in subsection (1), shall give written notice to the Redundancy Board set up under section 73, together with a statement showing cause for the reduction or closure at least 30 days before the intended reduction or closing down, as the case may be. - (6) An employer shall not reduce the number of workers in his employment either temporarily or permanently before the time specified in section 75(8) and (9). - (7) A reduction of workforce or a closing down of an enterprise shall be deemed to be unjustified where the employer acts in breach of subsection (1), (5) or (6). - (8) Subject to subsections (5) and (7), where a worker claims reinstatement, he may apply to the Board for an order directing his employer to reinstate him in his former employment with payment of remuneration from the date of the termination of his employment to the date of his reinstatement. - (9) Where an employer terminates the employment of a worker following an order of the Board, the worker shall be entitled to 30 days' wages as indemnity in lieu of notice.

-(8) An employer may reduce the number of workers in his employment, either temporarily or permanently, without giving to the Redundancy Board the notice specified under subsection (5), where good cause is shown.

-(9) Subject to subsections (5) and (7), where a worker claims reinstatement, he may apply to the Board for an order directing his employer to reinstate him in his former employment with payment of remuneration from the date of the termination of his employment to the date of his reinstatement.

-(10) Where an employer terminates the employment of a worker following an order of the Board, the worker shall be entitled to 30 days' wages as indemnity in lieu of notice.

-(11) Where the Board finds that the reasons for the reduction of the workforce or the closing down are unjustified, the employer shall, subject to subsection (12), pay the worker severance allowance at the rate of 3 months' remuneration per year of service.

-(12) Where the Board finds that the reasons for the reduction of the workforce are unjustified, the Board may, with the consent of the worker, order the employer to reinstate the worker in his former employment with payment of remuneration from the date of termination of his employment to the date of his reinstatement.

-(13) Where the Board makes an order under subsections (11) and (12), the order shall be enforced in the same manner as an order of the Industrial Court.
+- (10) Where the Board finds that the reasons for the reduction of the workforce or the closing down are unjustified, the employer shall, subject to subsection (11), pay the worker severance allowance at the rate of 3 months' remuneration per year of service. - (11) Where the Board finds that the reasons for the reduction of the workforce are unjustified, the Board may, with the consent of the worker, order the employer to reinstate the worker in his former employment with payment of remuneration from the date of termination of his employment to the date of his reinstatement. - (12) Where the Board makes an order under subsections (10) and (11), the order shall be enforced in the same manner as an order of the Industrial Court.

-68. Redundancy Board
+73. Redundancy Board

-(1) There shall be a Redundancy Board which shall deal with all cases of reduction of workforce and closure of enterprises for economic, financial, structural, technological or any other similar reasons.
+- (1) There shall be a Redundancy Board which shall deal with all cases of reduction of workforce and closure of enterprises for economic, financial, structural, technological or any other similar reasons.

 - (2) The Board shall consist of -

 - (a) a President;

 - (b) a Vice-president;

 - (c) a representative of the Ministry;

 - (d) a representative of the Ministry responsible for the subject of finance and economic development;

 - (e) a representative of employers, to be appointed by the Minister for a period of one year;

 - (f) a representative of workers, to be appointed by the Minister for a period of one year;

 - (g) an economist; and

 - (h) an accountant.